Meditation could be a key in helping people to control their dietary habits and in helping them lose weight.

 When we meditate, we grow in self-confidence and feelings of self-worth.
 We develop an inner richness that allows us to feel good regardless of our weight.

-...
-I've lost 2 stone in the 2 months since I learned and I haven't even tried.
+I've lost two stone in the two months since I learned and I haven't even tried.
 I feel fantastic!

 Eric, Filmmaker, Essex